 The TCL 4 Series is disappointing for watching movies in dark rooms.
-It has an IPS-like panel with a low contrast ratio and bad black uniformity, and because there's no local dimming feature, blacks look gray in dark rooms.
-However, some of the sizes have VA panels instead, which have better contrast.
-Also, it doesn't have trouble upscaling 1080p content, and it removes judder from 24p sources.
+It has a low contrast ratio and bad black uniformity, and because there's no local dimming feature, dark scenes don't look very good and blacks look washed out.
+On the other hand, it upscales lower-resolution movies well, and it can remove judder from most sources, so movies are played back smoothly.
+There's also very little stutter in slow panning shots thanks to its relatively slow response time.

 The TCL 4 Series is good for watching TV shows in bright environments.
 It performs well in rooms with a few lights around because it has good reflection handling, but it doesn't get bright enough to fight a ton of glare.
-It also doesn't have issue upscaling lower-resolution content if you connect a cable box, and the interface has a ton of apps you can download.
-Its IPS panel has wide viewing angles, but there are a few variants with different panels and worse viewing angles.
+It upscales older shows on DVD well, with no noticeable issues, and the smart interface has a huge selection of streaming channels available, so you can easily find your favorite shows.
+Finally, it has a wide viewing angle, so the image remains consistent if you have a wide seating arrangement or like to move around with the TV on.

 The TCL 4 Series is decent for watching sports.
-Its IPS-like panel provides wide viewing angles, making it a good choice for watching the game with a few friends as the image looks accurate from the side.
-However, there are some variants with a VA panel and narrow viewing angles.
-It has good reflection handling if you want to use it in a room with a few lights, but its peak brightness is disappointing.
+It has a wide viewing angle, making it a good choice for watching the game with a few friends as the image remains consistent from the sides, so you don't have to fight over the best spot.
+It has good reflection handling if you want to use it in a room with a few lights, but its peak brightness is disappointing, so glare is still distracting if you have a lot of windows.
 Also, fast-moving content looks a bit blurry because of the only decent response time.

 The TCL 4 Series is disappointing for watching HDR movies.
 It only supports HDR10 and not Dolby Vision or HDR10+, and it can't display a wide color gamut.
 Also, it doesn't get bright enough to make highlights pop.
-Its IPS-like panel has a low contrast that makes blacks look gray, and even though there are variants with VA panels and higher contrast, the TV lacks a local dimming feature and doesn't deliver an impactful HDR experience.
+It has a low contrast that makes blacks look gray and washed out, and it lacks a local dimming feature to improve the dynamic range.
+Overall, HDR looks dull and muted, and adds very little over SDR.

 The TCL 4 Series is alright for HDR gaming.
-It has low input lag for a responsive gaming experience, but it doesn't have any extra features like VRR support or HDMI 2.1 inputs.
-Also, it doesn't offer a good HDR experience because it has a low contrast ratio, poor HDR peak brightness, and it can't display a wide color gamut, so highlights and colors aren't vivid as they should be.
+It has low input lag for a responsive gaming experience, but it doesn't have any extra features like HDMI 2.1 bandwidth or variable refresh rate support.
+Also, it doesn't offer a good HDR experience because it has a low contrast ratio, poor HDR peak brightness, and it can't display a wide color gamut, so highlights and colors don't stand out at all.

 The TCL 4 Series is great to use as a PC monitor.
 Your mouse movements feel responsive thanks to the low input lag, but you may notice some motion blur due to the slow response time.
-The image also remains accurate at the edges if you sit close, thanks to the IPS-like panel's low contrast, but there are variants with narrow viewing angles.
-Also, it displays proper chroma 4:4:4 with 1080p and 4k signals, but not with 1440p, and it's limited to HDMI 2.0 bandwidth.
+It has a wide viewing angle, so the sides of the screen remain uniform even if you're sitting up close.
+Finally, it displays chroma 4:4:4 properly, which is essential for clear text from a PC.

 Size | US Model | Panel Type | VESA Mount | Notes |